bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

     3. Prioritize (5 minutes)
         1. What features does your #1 customer need most?
-        2. Choose 3-5 features that make the core app experience Easy to use quickly- meaning intutive and stripped down layout that is pleasant to look at.
+        2. Choose 3-5 features that make the core app experience
-        Easy to add or take away units for speed of use Memory to remember those selected units
         3. Add these features to your `## Top Features` section
     4. Sketch (15 minutes)
         1. Draw a rectangle in the center of a paper